Opposition slams Libs over Parliament uncertainty

-OTTAWA — Federal opposition parties are blaming the Liberal government for failing to properly prepare for the return of Parliament as negotiations around in-person versus virtual sittings continued ahead of Wednesday’s speech from the throne.
+OTTAWA — Federal opposition parties blamed the Liberal government for failing to properly prepare for the return of Parliament as negotiations around in-person versus virtual sittings went down to the wire Tuesday.

 That was despite Conservative Leader Erin O’Toole and his wife Rebecca having both tested positive for COVID-19, along with Bloc Québécois Leader Yves-Francois Blanchet.
-Both leaders are isolating and will not attend the throne speech.
+Both leaders are isolating and will not attend the throne speech, but instead plan to respond to the speech in person next week.

 "We've offered some very positive, and I think realistic, solutions to voting in person whereby safety can be respected," Conservative deputy leader Candice Bergen said as she and other Tory MPs gathered for a day of talks ahead of the throne speech.

-The disagreement between parties was laid bare later in the day when NDP Leader Jagmeet Singh called for the House of Commons to adopt a hybrid model, with a limited number of MPs in the chamber and the rest attending online.
+The disagreement among the parties was laid bare later in the day when NDP Leader Jagmeet Singh called for the House of Commons to adopt a hybrid model, with a limited number of MPs in the chamber and the rest attending online.

-Monday’s test of a proposed electronic voting system saw more than 245 MPs simulate their primary task in the House of Commons: voting on a piece of legislation.
+Monday’s test of a proposed electronic voting system saw more than 245 MPs simulate that critical task.

 Conservative MP James Bezan described the simulation as "quite the ordeal," with one vote that should have taken only a few minutes instead taking nearly an hour and a half.